nstudio/xplat/docs/api-focus/schematics/mode.md

 # mode

-Multi-platform development modes for IDEs.
+Focus helpers for monorepos in various IDEs

 ## Usage